-Established in 1978, the Washington State Medicaid Fraud Control Unit (MFCU) is responsible for both criminal and civil investigation and prosecution of health care provider fraud committed against the State’s Medicaid program.
-The unit also monitors complaints of resident abuse or neglect in Medicaid funded nursing homes, adult family homes and boarding homes providing valuable assistance to the local law enforcement in investigating and prosecuting crimes committed against vulnerable adults.
-The WAMFCU is part of the Corrections Division of the Attorney General's Office.
+Established in 1978, the Washington State Medicaid Fraud Control Division (MFCD) is responsible for both criminal and civil investigation and prosecution of healthcare provider fraud committed against the State’s Medicaid program.
+The division also investigates and prosecutes complaints of resident abuse or neglect in nursing homes, adult family homes and assisted living.
+RCW 74.66 and 74.67

 What is Medicaid?

 Medicaid and Medicare started in 1964.
-Medicare was designed to provide health insurance to people age 65 and over and those who have permanent kidney failure and certain people with disabilities.
+Medicare provides health insurance to people age 65 and over and those who have permanent kidney failure and certain people with disabilities.
 Medicaid, on the other hand, is health insurance for qualifying low-income and needy people.
 Medicaid eligible recipients can include children, the elderly, and persons with a disability.

 Medicaid covered services include hospital care, skilled nursing home care, residential adult family care services, and professional services provided by physicians, and laboratories.
 Washington Medicaid also includes hospice, mental health, dental services and eyeglasses.

-The CMS is a federal agency within the U.S. Department of Health and Human Services.
+The Centers for Medicare & Medicaid Services (CMS) is a federal agency within the U.S. Department of Health and Human Services.
 You can learn more about the programs online at http://www.cms.hhs.gov/.

 Who Are Providers?